JoelStansbury/VideoStreamViewer/README.md

 ```
 > Note: You'll likely need to utilize `cv2.resize(frame, (h,w))` to scale down the image as the `show_frame` function is quite slow

-## Contributing
-The implementation is quite simple.
-I am not currently planning to expand this, but if you'd like to add something, feel free to fork and PR